ppsolutionthink/BittensorGuide4Miner/SNs/SN1.md

 > The openai miner provided in this repo is not intended to be run on mainnet!
 >
 > If you run the base miner on mainnet, you will not earn anything!
 It is provided as an example to help you build your own custom mining operation!

+> Installation also works smoothly on WSL Ubuntu with sufficient memory and space (**16GB RAM, 60.2GB free disk space**).